The Ultimate Guide to Puppy Feeding

 Determining the Correct Portion Sizes

-The amount of food a puppy requires will vary based on their breed, size, and energy level.
-During their rapid growth phase, puppies need specifically formulated puppy food that caters to their developmental needs.
-For precise portion guidance Canine Journal provides a comprehensive feeding chart that correlates a puppy’s age to its expected weight, accommodating different breed sizes.
+The food a puppy requires will vary based on breed, size, and energy level.
+During their rapid growth phase, puppies need specifically formulated food that caters to their developmental needs.
+For precise portion guidance, Canine Journal provides a comprehensive feeding chart that correlates a puppy’s age to its expected weight, accommodating different breed sizes.

 Small Breeds: 1/4 cup to 1 cup, depending on age and weight